-- (1) An individual Registrant who fails to comply with the obligations pursuant to section 7.6.3, 7.6.4 or 7.6.6, of the Bylaws, as applicable, by 11:59 PM (Pacific Time) on the last day of the Reporting Year and is not granted a late exemption pursuant to section 7.6.10 of the Bylaws must - (a) complete and submit a continuing education plan, - (b) complete the required Continuing Education Hours, Ethical Learning activities, or Regulatory Learning activities, - (c) submit a continuing education program declaration, - (d) send to EGBC the late completion fee specified in Schedule C of the Bylaws, and - (e) send to EGBC the late reporting fee specified in Schedule C of the Bylaws. - by 11:59 PM (Pacific Time) on September 30 in the following Reporting Year. - (2) If an individual Registrant fails to comply with the requirements set out in subsection (1), the individual Registrant's registration must be suspended until such requirements are complete and such completion is certified by the Audit and Practice Review Committee. - (3) If an individual Registrant fails to comply with the requirements set out in subsection (1) by 11:59 PM (Pacific Time) on December 31, the individual Registrant's registration must be cancelled. - (4) A designated structural engineer who fails to complete required Technical Learning activities pursuant to section 7.6.5(1) of the Bylaws by 11:59 PM (Pacific Time) on the last day of the Reporting Year and is not granted a late exemption pursuant to section 7.6.10(1) of the Bylaws must
+- (1) An individual Registrant who fails to comply with the obligations pursuant to section 7.6.3 of the Bylaws [Mandatory Continuing Education Hours and Activities for Professional Registrants], section 7.6.4 of the Bylaws [Mandatory Continuing Education Plan for Professional Registrants] or section 7.6.6 of the Bylaws [Mandatory Continuing Education Hours and Activities for Non-Practising Individual Registrants], as applicable, by 11:59 PM (Pacific Time) on the last day of the Reporting Year and is not granted a late exemption pursuant to section 7.6.10 of the Bylaws [Late Exemption from Continuing Education Plan, Hours, or Activities] must - (a) complete and submit a continuing education plan, - (b) complete the required Continuing Education Hours, Ethical Learning activities, or Regulatory Learning activities, - (c) submit a continuing education program declaration, - (d) send to EGBC the late completion fee specified in Schedule C of the Bylaws, and - (e) send to EGBC the late reporting fee specified in Schedule C of the Bylaws, - by 11:59 PM (Pacific Time) on September 30 in the following Reporting Year.

-- (a) complete the required Technical Learning activities, - (b) submit a continuing education program declaration, - (c) send to EGBC the late completion fee specified in Schedule C of the Bylaws, and - (d) send to EGBC the late reporting fee specified in Schedule C of the Bylaws, - by 11:59 PM (Pacific Time) on September 30 in the following Reporting Year. - (5) If a designated structural engineer fails to comply with the requirements set out in subsection (4), the designated structural engineer's designation as a designated structural engineer must be suspended until such requirements are complete and such completion is certified by the Audit and Practice Review Committee. - (6) If a designated structural engineer fails to comply with the requirements set out in subsection (4) by 11:59 PM (Pacific Time) on December 31, the designated structural engineer's designation as a designated structural engineer is cancelled. - (7) If an individual Registrant is required to complete a continuing education plan, Continuing Education Hours, Ethical Learning activities, Regulatory Learning activities, or Technical Learning activities to fulfill a requirement for the previous Reporting Year, these cannot be applied to fulfill a requirement for the Reporting Year in which they are completed.
+- (2) If an individual Registrant fails to comply with the requirements set out in subsection (1), the individual Registrant's registration must be suspended until such requirements are complete and such completion is certified by the Audit and Practice Review Committee. - (3) If an individual Registrant fails to comply with the requirements set out in subsection (1) by 11:59 PM (Pacific Time) on December 31, the individual Registrant's registration must be cancelled. - (4) A designated structural engineer who fails to complete required Technical Learning activities pursuant to section 7.6.5(1) of the Bylaws [Mandatory Continuing Education Hours and Activities for Designated Structural Engineers] by 11:59 PM (Pacific Time) on the last day of the Reporting Year and is not granted a late exemption pursuant to section 7.6.10(1) of the Bylaws [Late Exemption from Continuing Education Plan, Hours, or Activities] must - (a) complete the required Technical Learning activities, - (b) submit a continuing education program declaration, - (c) send to EGBC the late completion fee specified in Schedule C of the Bylaws, and - (d) send to EGBC the late reporting fee specified in Schedule C of the Bylaws, - by 11:59 PM (Pacific Time) on September 30 in the following Reporting Year. - (5) If a designated structural engineer fails to comply with the requirements set out in subsection (4), the designated structural engineer's designation as a designated structural engineer must be suspended until such requirements are complete and such completion is certified by the Audit and Practice Review Committee. - (6) If a designated structural engineer fails to comply with the requirements set out in subsection (4) by 11:59 PM (Pacific Time) on December 31, the designated structural engineer's designation as a designated structural engineer is cancelled. - (7) If an individual Registrant is required to complete a continuing education plan, Continuing Education Hours, Ethical Learning activities, Regulatory Learning activities, or Technical Learning activities to fulfill a requirement for the previous Reporting Year, these cannot be applied to fulfill a requirement for the Reporting Year in which they are completed.